 World Heritage Status

-“Mousa, Old Scatness and Jarlshof: the Crucible of Iron Age Shetland”
+“Mousa, Old Scatness and Jarlshof: the Zenith of Iron Age Shetland”

 Mousa, Old Scatness and Jarlshof were accepted onto the UK Tentative List for World Heritage Status in 2011 and this list has now been adopted.
 The next stage is to submit a Technical Evaluation, followed by a full application.
 Shetland Amenity Trust expect to submit the Technical Evaluation to the next UK round-up, however there is no date set for this yet.
 There is a maximum period of 10 years in which the application can proceed.